wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 model_output.csv

 ## Analysis
+The analysis script in the analysis directory is a results explorer.
+It plots the polarsation as coloumns and different densities as rows.

 Depending on what was chosen to sweep in the creating multiple datasets section, The sav_analysis script allows to explore these results.
 Currently this includes frequency, soil moisture and canopy density.
 In addititon, the x_param  e.g., tree_sa_to_volume_ratio, tree_total_volume, etc. can be changed and we can also choose the backscatter mechanism  e.g., backscatter_type='total', ground_trunk, direct_ground etc.